 The NWT Soccer Association will provide up to three (3) certified match officials for the play-down.
 The NWT Soccer Association will cover the costs of their accommodations, game fees, and transportation to and from the play-down.
 Any other costs associated with the play-down will be divided evenly amongst the teams competing and paid for prior to the competition.

-The National Club Championships require that each team attending the tournament must have a representative from their respective PSO/TSO to act as a liaison between the CSA and the individual teams.
-Applications will be solicited in July for the Territorial Rep position(s) in the event there are no suitable NWTSA Board Members available to attend.
+The CSA requires that each team attending the tournament must have a representative from their respective PSO/TSO to act as a liaison between the CSA and the individual teams.
+Applications will be solicited in July for the Territorial Rep position(s).
 To avoid a conflict of interest the Territorial Representative cannot be a member of the team staff, a player or immediate family (i.e. Mother, Father, Son, Daughter, Husband, Wife, Boyfriend or Girlfriend) of a player in the competition regardless if he/she serves on the NWTSA Board.

-The NWTSA will cover half of the cost of sending the Territorial Rep to each competition and the team(s) will cover the other half of the costs.
+The NWTSA will cover the full cost of sending a Territorial Representative.
 The representative will be given a per diem based on current Government of the Northwest Territory rates.